spring-projects/spring-data-examples/rest/starbucks/README.md

 # Spring Data REST - Starbucks example

-This sample app exposes 10843 Starbucks coffee shops via a RESTful API that allows to access the stores in a hypermedia based way and exposes a resource to execute geo-location search for coffee shops.
+This sample app exposes 10843 Starbucks coffee shops via a RESTful API that allows to access the stores in a hypermedia based way and exposes a resource to execute geolocation search for coffee shops.

 ## Quickstart